everybytesystems/dhis2-dataflow-sdk/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Summary

-We have successfully implemented the foundational architecture of the DHIS2 DataFlow SDK with:
+We have successfully implemented the foundational architecture of the DHIS2 EBSCore SDK with:

 - **5 core modules** with complete functionality
 - **Cross-platform support** for Android and iOS